tagtogorg/tagtog-doc/on_premises_README.md

 ## First-time Install

 * You will receive, from your person contact at tagtog, a single-line script to do a first time installation.
+This script will contain all the information regarding your one-server-only **license** .
-* Execute it in a folder where you will run from now on all tagtog-related commands, for example to download files, etc.
+* Execute it in a folder where you will run from now on all tagtog-related commands.
 * A helper bash script is installed in this folder.
 This script assumes an UNIX environment and was tested only on **Linux and macOS**.
 It should work on Windows with Cygwin too.
 The script is not mandatory to run tagtog, but it is highly recommended.

 ## Run

-* Choose one folder/volume where all your tagtog data will be stored.
-Let's call this folder `$TAGTOG_HOME` (you can indeed assign it to a global variable, such as: `export TAGTOG_HOME="$PWD/tagtog_home"`). **Important**: always write this as a full path (that is, not as a relative path such ~/tagtog or ./tagtog, but rather `/my/volume/tagtog`)
+* Choose one full-path folder/volume where all your tagtog data will be stored.
+For description purposes, let's call this folder `$TAGTOG_HOME` (you can indeed assign it to a global variable, such as: `export TAGTOG_HOME="$PWD/tagtog_home"`). **Important**: always write this as a full path (that is, not as a relative path such ~/tagtog or ./tagtog, but rather `/my/volume/tagtog`).

 * Run the application: